Geography of Luxembourg: Green heart of Europe

 Because the soil is so difficult to cultivate, most of the land is used for cattle pasture.
 The Ardennes region also includes the Upper Sûre National Park, an important conservation area and a hiker's retreat.

 South of the Sûre River, the country is known as the Gutland.
 The region covers slightly over two-thirds of the country.

 The terrain gently rises and falls with an average height of 200 m.
-Agriculture is the main activity as term Gutland arises from the fertile soil and warm, dry summers experienced is this part of the Duchy compared to the Oesling region.
+Agriculture is the main activity as term Gutland arises from the fertile soil and warm, dry summers experienced is this part of the Duchy compared to the Éislek region.

 As a result, vegetables and fruit, such as strawberries, apples, plums, and cherries, are grown in large quantities.
 River erosion in this area has created deep gorges and caves, resulting in some spectacular scenery.

 In the extreme south of the country lies "the land of the red rocks" – a reference to the deposits of minerals found here.
 Rich in iron ore, the district has been a mining and heavy industrial region since Roman if not earlier times and stretches for over 12 mi.
 The tall chimneys of the iron and steel works are typical landmarks of the industrial south.
 To the east lies the grape-growing valley of the Moselle.
 Numerous villages nestle in the deep valleys and behind the vineyards along the river banks.
 Most villages have at least one winery.
 Also in the east is the "Little Switzerland" area, characterized by wooded glens and ravines in unusual rock formations.